European stock markets lifted by firmer financial shares

 "European markets still remain the place to invest, with the ECB pumping more money into the system," said Aslam.

 The FTSE is down by around 4 percent since the start of 2015, underperforming a rise of 6 percent on the pan-European FTSEurofirst 300 index.
-(Editing by Ruth Pitchford)
+(Editing by Dominic Evans)

 * H&M drops after results (Writes through, adds closing prices)